-- At least five development and/or investment programs will use adaptation matrices developed by the Initiative to decide which agronomic, aquacultural and livestock technologies and farming systems can be scaled, thus initiating the scaling process and targeting at least US$100 million in support for millions of producers.
+- At least five development and/or investment programs use adaptation matrices developed by the Initiative to decide which agronomic, aquacultural and livestock technologies and farming systems can be scaled, thus initiating the scaling process and targeting at least US$100 million in support for millions of producers.

-- Public and private sector investor groups in five countries will actively pilot with stakeholders priority investment opportunities, innovative financing solutions, advisory services, and insurance products.
-Such investments will increase the willingness to adopt climate-, biodiversity- and environmentally-responsible value chain practices among 200,000 farmers and value chain actors.
+- Public and private sector investor groups in five countries actively pilot with stakeholders priority investment opportunities, innovative financing solutions, advisory services, and insurance products.
+Such investments increase the willingness to adopt climate-, biodiversity- and environmentally-responsible value chain practices among 200,000 farmers and value chain actors.

 - More multi-functional and climate-resilient deltas, supporting diverse and equitable food systems through better-aligned land and water policy and regulatory frameworks and investments, informed by appropriate adaptation technologies and practices, new scaling strategies and interventions, and institutions for managing stakeholder inequalities.

-- Women, youth, and other marginalized groups empowered to access delta resources and technologies and to be more equal partners in food systems innovation, taking part in shaping adaptation technologies and practices and new scaling strategies and interventions, while benefiting from more inclusive water and land policies and regulations.
+- Women, youth, and other marginalized groups are empowered to access delta resources and technologies and to be more equal partners in food systems innovation, taking part in shaping adaptation technologies and practices and new scaling strategies and interventions, while benefiting from more inclusive water and land policies and regulations.

 |CLIMATE ADAPTATION & MITIGATION

-Climate adaptation measures against sea-level rise, floods, water shortage, soil and freshwater salinization are developed.
+Climate adaptation measures against sea-level rise, floods, water shortage, soil, and freshwater salinization are developed.
 Smallholders and policymakers have access to timely, relevant information and financial solutions supporting adoption of improved coping strategies.

 |NUTRITION, HEALTH & FOOD SECURITY